I have been working on this software since 1995 when my wife

 Enters bug reports.
 Would need to have some Math and Stat background.

-software in Math and Stat.
+software in Math and Stat (Octave, Matlab, and SAS IML).

 Please read this license carefully before using the software.